-Whether you are moving to a different city or even just a few postal codes away, you may be surprised that how a move can affect your vehicle insurance rates.
+Whether you are moving to a different city or even just a few postal codes away, you may be surprised that how a move can affect your your vehicle insurance rates.
 At Bow Valley, we are often asked by clients if they should notify their insurance company before or after the move and the answer is yes.
 Once you have moved, follow up with your insurance provider to confirm that you have completed your move and to ensure that any bills or documentation will be forwarded to your new address.
 In the article below, we will discuss why insurance rates can change with a move and requirements for notifying your insurance provider.

 Why Insurance Premiums Can Change With a Move